 Event Recap: Pilsen Mural Rhetorical Tour

-Throughout the tour, Professor Mora-Torres delved into the history of Pilsen, explaining its long-standing significance as one of the main entry points for migrants entering Chicago.
-He explained that most of the housing was built between 1870-1920, and since this period most residents have been migrants, including many from Eastern Europe and, currently, Latin America.
-The first of Pilsen’s large-scale murals (and the second in all of Chicago) was created in 1969 to reflect this vibrant Latin American heritage.
+Throughout the tour, Professor Mora-Torres dove into the history of Pilsen, explaining its long-standing significance as one of the main entry points for migrants entering Chicago.
+He explained that most of the housing was built between 1870-1920, and that since this period, most residents have been migrants from Eastern Europe and Latin America.
+The first of Pilsen’s large-scale murals (and the second in all of Chicago) was created in 1969 to reflect the neighborhood’s vibrant Latin American heritage.

 “[The murals] are about place-making, how we claim space for ourselves, and how we make that space a place of belonging.”